View regular version View for small screens (PDA) View print version

 "Well, I suppose I could have been worse off," Isabelle mumbled bitterly to herself as she flopped down on the squeaky bed that had been allotted to her along with a night table and a tall, gray, metal closet.
 The bag full of clothes and accessories, which her mother had thoughtfully packed for her in the meantime, sat on the floor in front of it.
 She hardly glanced at it.

 Hers wasn't the only bed.
 It appeared she was sharing the room with more people, although she suspected that one of the two other beds was unoccupied, being stripped to the worn gray and white mattress.
 A couple of linen sheets and a pillow were stacked neatly at one end.
 The closet next to it was open, and empty.
 Just as well.
+A plain table, two chairs and a wooden stand holding an ancient-looking TV-set completed the furnishings.

 Still in a kind of numb stupor, she got up and walked to the window at the far end of the longish room.
 Barred.
 For the protection of the patients, she surmised.
 At least they had put some curtains on it, making the room look a little less like a cell.
 Of course, it was not a cell, she had been told.
 Nothing like the single rooms in the high security wing.
 In this section, she was free to walk about the entire floor, visit with people, watch TV, that sort of thing.